nicpenning/Elasti-daddy/Blog Posts/Blog Post #1. Data Ingest.md

 Along this journey I figured it would be a great opportunity to understand how Elastic Integrations work so that I can build others down the road that are more practical that the world can enjoy.
-While I plan to have a fully funcfional integration at the end of this project, it `will not be published` since it is a very niche integration that only those that use the spreadsheet
+While I plan to have a fully functional integration at the end of this project, it `will not be published` since it is a very niche integration that only those that follow this project will see.
-I share and fill out can benefit which will likely be no one besides those looking to walk through the entire process.

 Since I will cover standing up the Elastic stack in a later blog post, I will skip that here and go straight to the data ingest and a glimpse into the end goal.

-So without futher a do, let's get into it!
+So without futher ado, let's get into it!
 (Note: I will be using Elastic Stack version 8.8.1)

 1. Start up the Elastic Stack using the elastic-package tool (covered in later blog post)